ledesmac/django_blog/README.md

-# django_blog
+# blog_template
-Django App of a Blog
+Template for a blog website in Django